PatchworkBoy/visibilityjs/README.md

 ### Wait until the page is opened after prerendering

-A web developer can hint a browser (using Prerendering API) that an user is likely to click on some link (i.e. on a “Next” link in a multi-page article), and the browser then may prefetch and prerender the page, so that the user will not wait after actually going via the link.
+A web developer can hint a browser (using Prerendering API) that a user is likely to click on some link (i.e. on a “Next” link in a multi-page article), and the browser then may prefetch and prerender the page, so that the user will not wait after actually going via the link.